lefherz/songs/scared.md

 I hope somebody's weeping for my soul, because
 I've never seen much more there than a hole.
 and I'm too busy weeping for Allende, and the children born to Brexit,
-and all the girls who never learned to read
+and every girl who never learned to read
 And if there was a problem which affects me,
 I would just return to books, pretending I'm not one to feel.